ryz/MightAndMagic-SaveEditor/README.md

 # MightAndMagic-SaveEditor
-A save game editor for the classic DOS game Might and Magic 1 from 1986.
+A save game editor for the DOS version of the classic game Might and Magic 1 from 1986.